NYCPlanning/labs-factfinder-api/README.md

 ### Routes

 - `/search` - gets results that match a string passed in as query parameter `q`.
 Returns various search result types:
-  - `mapzen` - mapzen autocomplete api results
+  - `geosearch` - autocomplete API results
   - `nta` - neighborhoods that match the input query
   - `puma` - pumas that match the input query
   - `tract` - tracts that match the input query